junjieliwhu/LabelRS/README.md

 # Data preparation
 * Make sure your file's coordinate system is WGS84
-* Multispectral GeoTif, eg. GaoFen, WorldView，SPOT, Landsat (Layer Stacking is needed)
+* Multispectral GeoTif, eg. GaoFen, Sentinel-2，SPOT, Landsat (Layer Stacking is needed)
 * Labeled vector polygon data, it can be from the following
  1. Public land use vector data
  2. Drawn by users in ArcGIS.
 Build a new shapefile and add a field in attribute table, then start editing and draw polygons, finally set different attribute values for different types of features.